BoogyHS/REST-api/readme.md

 # My first REST-api

-This REST-api is created for using together with React project.
+This REST-api is created for being used together with React project.

 ## **Mongoose** and **Mongo**

-It is implemented database, for storing information about visitors of the site.
+Database is implemented, for storing information about visitors to the site.

 ## **Jsonwebtoken**